cosminci/home-automation/README.md

      - `Critical - ...` → Critical Alerts category
      - `Important - ...` → Important Notifications category
      - `Informational - ...` → Daily Summaries category

-**Note:** Category-to-automation mappings cannot be automated because they're stored in `core.entity_registry`, which contains ALL entities in your HA instance and is auto-managed by Home Assistant.

 ---